Master's in Statistics

 Note: MS credit is NOT given to the following Certificate courses: 6233, 6234, 6236, 6238, 6282, 6283, 6284, and 6285.

 You can obtain application materials as well as apply on line by visiting the graduate admissions website.
 Information for funding can be found there along with other useful information.
 Also, information on graduate student support can be found here.
 Please visit this site to find information specific to graduate students in the Columbian College of Arts and Sciences.
 Financial aid applications have a deadline of February 1 for Fall semester and October 1 for Spring semester.
-However, late applications may also be considered.

 The Graduate Student Services website provides links to a wide range of services for graduate students such as academic links, financial information, libraries, computer services, registrar, student services and graduation.